ChatGPT 5.1 vs Gemini 3 vs Claude Opus 4.5: The 2025 AI Showdown

 Key Architectural Differences

-ChatGPT 5.1 (released November 13, 2025) introduces adaptive reasoning that dynamically adjusts computation time based on task complexity.
+ChatGPT 5.1 (released November 12, 2025) introduces adaptive reasoning that dynamically adjusts computation time based on task complexity.
 Simple queries receive fast responses while complex problems trigger deeper analysis.
-The model uses gpt-5.1 for reasoning mode and gpt-5.1-chat-latest for instant responses.
+The model uses gpt-5.1 for reasoning mode and gpt-5.1-chat-latest for instant (low-latency) responses; the reasoning model exposes a reasoning_effort parameter that can be set as low as none to skip extended thinking.

-Claude Opus 4.5 (released November 24, 2025) extends Anthropic's Constitutional AI framework, which embeds ethical principles directly into the training process through AI-generated feedback rather than pure human annotation.
+Claude Opus 4.5 (released November 24, 2025) was trained using Anthropic's Constitutional AI methodology, which embeds principles into the training process through AI-generated feedback rather than relying purely on human annotation.
+(Constitutional AI is a training technique, not an architecture — Opus 4.5 is a transformer like the others.)

 2. Real-World Performance: Coding, Reasoning, and Multimodality